Frequently Asked Questions

 We typically have about 130 alumni mentors and 150 student protégés participating in the Mentoring Program.
 Some mentors are willing to mentor more than one student.
 We anticipate that the program will continue to involve more alumni over time and serve additional students.

-To get involved, complete the online form.
-We will send you more information about the 2014-2015 Mentoring Program in spring 2014.
-The “Call for Mentors” will come in the form of an e-mail.
+Each spring the “Call for Mentors” will come in the form of an e-mail.
 Once you receive that e-mail, there will be directions to complete a brief online application.
 The mentoring matches will be made during the late summer and early fall by the Smeal Alumni Relations Office.

 I still have some questions, who should I contact?